Best Value Faucets

 Faucets are not produced en masse on an assembly line.
 They are assembled and finished one at a time as they are ordered.

-The components used in its faucets are made by overseas companies, mostly in Italy and China.
+The components used in its faucets are made by overseas companies, mostly in China, Taiwan, and China, with a bow to Germany for the remarkable Flühs faucet valve and precision machine parts.

 Its faucets are a part of well-coordinated collections that for lavatory faucets may include faucets, tub sets, shower sets, bidets, and bathroom accessories consisting of towel bars and rings, toilet paper holders, robe hoods, and grab bars.

-For kitchen faucets a collection may include a soap dispenser, taps for hot or filtered water, air gap, and an air activation switch for a disposer.
+For kitchen faucets, a collection may include a soap dispenser, taps for hot or filtered water, an air gap, and an air activation switch for a disposer.

 The faucet designs are extremely flexible.